-If you have been hazed, have witnessed hazing, or suspect that someone you know has been hazed, you can report your observations confidentially by phone to university officials in the Student Engagement Center.
+If you have been hazed, have witnessed hazing, or suspect that someone you know has been hazed, you can report your observations confidentially by phone to university officials in the Office of Student Life.
 UWGB's ability to investigate reports and enforce the university policy depends on the accuracy and specificity of the information provided.
 You are encouraged to provide as much specific detail as possible so that appropriate action can be taken to address the reported behavior.

-For assistance with reporting, please contact:
+For assistance with reporting, please contact: Office of Student Life UU 150 920-465-2720